Everything you Need to Know about Financing Senior Living

 Note that Medicare does not pay for assisted living care services because it covers care services that are considered to be medical in nature.
 The costs of a rehab center, hospital stay, or skilled nursing home in some cases, can be covered using Medicare.

-Contact Oakey Assisted Living to discuss your financing options today!
+Contact Oakey Assisted Living & Memory Care to discuss your financing options today!